‘Ah Tutti Contenti’ – Wolfgang Amadeus Mozart

 Enter Amadeus, a movie I’ve talked about countless times on this blog.
 Wolfgang Amadeus Mozart, in “The Marriage of Figaro,” writes a beautiful ending to one of his best operas (“Ah Tutti Contenti”): a scene in which a husband asks his wife to forgive him; the wife does, saying she is kinder than he, and they say that all will be content forever.

 Never mind that the husband was asking for forgiveness for not knowing that his lover was his wife in disguise.
-That’s not really wedding material, I’ll admit.
+That’s not really fitting for wedding music, I’ll admit.
 But the song is beautiful, and hell, it’s in Italian, so who would have known?

 Alas, it was a Catholic wedding, with its own grumpy wedding planner who had her own ideas for music.
 I didn’t get my way in much of the planning.
 Susan Hauser and Jeff Whatley (or Steven Hauser), you would have done well in these two roles.
 (Stop the video at about 2:25 – that’s all I wanted.
 After that it goes into full opera, which wouldn’t make for good wedding music.)